LucaReggiannini/revshellAirgap/README.md

 ## How to test

 **Warning: The following procedure is for setting up devices from an Arch Linux operating system.
-However, most of the guide is also valid for other systems.**
+The procedure has been intentionally made vague to avoid promoting the misuse of this code.
+Any requests for assistance regarding the use or setup of this POC will be ignored.**

 1. Insert the following indexes in Arduino IDE, separated by commas:
    * ATtiny Core for ATtiny85: `http://drazzy.com/package_drazzy.com_index.json`